Chao Chak

 Chao Chak is a village in Batala in Gurdaspur district of Punjab State, India.
 The village is administrated by Sarpanch an elected representative of the village.
+It is located approximately 0.65 km (0.4 mi) from the nearest village, Kaure.

 Demography

 As of 2011, the village has a total number of 89 houses and a population of 477 of which 233 are males while 244 are females according to the report published by Census India in 2011.
 The literacy rate of the village is 84.58%, highest than the state average of 75.84%.
 The population of children under the age of 6 years is 68 which is 14.26% of total population of the village, and child sex ratio is approximately 1125 higher than the state average of 846.